MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 Follow the tutorial on how to [investigate risky OAuth apps](/cloud-app-security/investigate-risky-oauth).

-### OAuth App with read Scopes have suspicious Reply URL
+### OAuth App with Read scopes have suspicious Reply URL

 **Severity**: Medium